axibase/atsd/administration/migration/cluster.md

 ## Check Record Count for Testing

-Log in to the ATSD web interface.

-Open the **SQL** tab.
+Log in to the ATSD web interface and open the **SQL** tab.
 Execute the following query to count rows for one of the key metrics in the ATSD server.

 ```sql
 SELECT COUNT(*) FROM mymetric